The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \subsubsection{Correction via In-Text Retraction Acknowledgment}

 For citations that were eventually corrected by mentioning the retraction status in the main text of the article, we begin by identifying a retraction-related keyword in the final, corrected revision of the Wikipedia article.
 These may include general terms like “retracted” or “withdrawn,” or more specific phrases such as “The article was retracted on 13 August 2010.”
 Using this final revision, we select a representative keyword or phrase associated with the correction and trace backward through the revision history to identify the earliest revision where that keyword appeared.
+We select this phrase on a per-citation basis to match the local wording used for the correction, rather than relying on a single global keyword list.

 To avoid mistaking short-term rewording or editing noise as correction reversals, we required that the identified correction keyword or phrase, once added, remain in subsequent revisions, allowing for a temporary disappearance of up to three consecutive revisions.
+We acknowledge that acknowledgments may be reworded or restructured across revisions; we discuss this measurement limitation and our validation-based corrections in Section~\ref{sec:validation} and Section~\ref{sec:assumptions}.
 This heuristic balances robustness against transient noise with sensitivity to meaningful editorial behavior.
 Because articles may cite multiple retracted papers, we manually verify that the keyword refers to the specific citation of interest.
 If needed, we extract a more precise phrase from the later revision that unambiguously refers to the retracted paper in question.